bootphon/pygamma-agreement/README.md

 ## Tests

-The package comes with a unit-tests suit.
+The package comes with a unit-tests suite.
 To run it, first install the CBC solver, then the testing dependencies on your Python environment:

     $ sudo apt install coinor-libcbc-dev